ahnaf000/MadData-Hack/README.md

         XINYU ZHOU: Adjusted files to enhance their compatibility with map conversion and distance calculation based on latitude and longitude relative to the center of a zip code.
 Generated density map with user interaction

-        AHNAF ABRAR KABIR: Implemented and trained a Deep Learning algorithm to identify probability of a costly hazardous event occurring within specific zip codes and provide support on merging all project components.
+        AHNAF ABRAR KABIR: Performed Data Engineering, and trained multiple Machine Learning models and chose the best one using 5 fold cross validation, to identify probability of a costly hazardous event occurring based on zip codes in Chicago and provide support on merging all project components.

 Conclusion: